Skip to content

 ModeDirectionUse when

 AI draftoutboundFirst outbound message in this thread.
-AI writes a fresh draft.
+AI writes three drafts, each a different approach.

 AI continueoutboundContinuing a thread that already has history.
-AI reads the prior messages and proposes the next move.
+AI reads the prior messages and proposes three next moves.

 Type & translateoutboundYou wrote the message yourself in your language.
 LeadHunter shows the translation into the account’s language and sends the translation.